Circle actions on oriented manifolds with 3 fixed points

 \begin{lem} In Proposition \ref{p41} suppose that $n=3$ and $b_3$ is the biggest weight.
 Then a component of $M^{\mathbb{Z}_{b_3}}$ containing $p_1$ and $p_3$ does not contain $p_2$.
 In particular, none of $a_i$ and $c_i$ are equal to $b_3$. \end{lem}

 \begin{proof} Since Figure \ref{fig} describes $M$ and there is an edge with label $b_3$ between $p_1$ and $p_3$, these two fixed points $p_1$ and $p_3$ are in the same component $F$ of $M^{\mathbb{Z}_{b_3}}$, which is compact.
 To prove this lemma, suppose on the contrary that $F$ also contains $p_2$.
-The circle action on $M$ restricts act on $F$ and this $S^1$-action on $F$ has fixed points $p_1$, $p_2$, and $p_3$.
+The circle acting on $M$ acts on $F$ as a restriction and this $S^1$-action on $F$ has fixed points $p_1$, $p_2$, and $p_3$.
 At a fixed point $p \in F^{S^1}$ of this $S^1$-action on $F$, every weight in the tangent space $T_pF$ to $F$ at $p$ is a multiple of $b_3$; since $b_3$ is the biggest weight every weight in $T_pF$ is $b_3$.
-By Lemma \ref{l24}, $F$ is orientable; choose an orientation of $F$.
-Applying Theorem \ref{t63} to this $S^1$-action on $F$ (take $a_1=\cdots=a_n=b_3$), the $S^1$-action on $F$ must have an even number of fixed points, which is a contradiction.
+By assumption, $F$ is orientable; choose an orientation of $F$.
+Applying Theorem \ref{t63} to this $S^1$-action on $F$, the $S^1$-action on $F$ must have an even number of fixed points, which is a contradiction.
 Therefore, $F$ does not contain $p_2$.
 Consequently, none of $a_i$ and $c_i$ are equal to $b_3$. \end{proof}

 To prove Theorem \ref{t11}, we need a technical lemma on a relationship between the weights at fixed points lying in the same component of $M^{\mathbb{Z}_w}$, where $w$ is the biggest weight.
 For doing so, we need more definitions.